ypyl/ypyl.github.io/docs/_drafts/Notes-after-reading-Passionate-Programmer.md.md

 Announce your promises, fulfill it and report results is the best strategy to be promoted.
 It shows that you can plan ahead, do job in time and be transparent.

 # Marketing

+## Reputation matters

+Reputation is important in your life and it is important in your career.
+Be careful what you saying publicly (and even privately) as today your bad reputation can ruin your life.

+## You are what you can explain

+Others can understand you only if you will be able to explain your thoughts and ideas.
+So practicing in public speaking and doing presentations.

+## Know with whom you are working

+Today it is almost impossible to work alone.
+So knowing your colleagues will help you to do your job better via sharing and getting knowledge about the product domain.

+## Talk with others

+If you are interested in any topic, try to find a group of people who is also interested in it.
+Or try to find specialists in this topic/framework/library and follow them!

 # Outdated

+## Your knowledge are outdated already

+There are a tone of new technologies coming each quarter.
+Try to follow trends and be familiar with the most interesting and promising ones.

+## The final goal is important, but the steps to it are more important

+The outcome of each work is a result which is valuable.
+But all steps/subtasks are important to have a well-designed, high-quality result.

+## Follow the plan

+It is very easy to waste time on doing non-important work without good plan.
+So there should be always a plan how to achieve the goal.

+## Look at the market

+You need to know what vacancies are open now and what requirements are applied to them.
+Go to interviews at least once a year to check yourself.

+## Do yourself evaluation

+Evaluate yourself as much as possible to find the weakest parts to be able to improve them.
+It is much more easy to accept such evaluation from yourself than from others.

+## Better than yesterday

+Each day is 24 hour.
+Spend this time to be better version of yourself than you was yesterday.

+## Be independent and enjoy your life

+We have only one life, so happiness and independent are very important to be a good programmer, specialist or human.